 As with the first step, this part is also essential and we don’t always have the wisdom to devote the attention it requires.

-It is time to draw conclusions of the conversation and verify the state of mind with which we conclude with sincere gratitude, regardless of whether the conversation has gone through the paths that we had previously imagined.
+It is time to draw conclusions of the conversation and verify the state of mind with which we conclude with sincere gratitude, regardless of whether the conversation did or didn’t take the path that we had previously imagined it to.

 In this manner, in this conversation written by me and read by you, I can only say: thank you for your attention.